The top 35 tools for HVAC businesses in 2026

 17. Coil Fin Straightener

-HVAC engineers will often work with air conditioning units, which can get dirty or clogged.
-A coil fin straightener clears debris to improve airflow by cleaning and straightening the coils.
+Used on air conditioning units with dirty or bent coils, a coil fin straightener helps clear debris and restore airflow by cleaning and straightening the fins.

 18. Multimeter